Late Payment of Commercial Debts

 If you are a business and are owed money from another business because they have failed to honour a contract or to send payment on time, contact the experienced late payment of commercial debts solicitors at Trethowans today.

-Unless there are terms in the contact that state otherwise, a payment legally becomes late 30 days after the customer receives the invoice or the date the goods or services were delivered (if this is later).
-To protect businesses from late payment of commercial debts, there is a law that allows you to charge ‘Statutory Interest’ as covered under the Late Payment of Commercial Debts (Interest) Act 1998 (as amended) ‘The Act’.
+Unless there are terms in the contract that state otherwise, a payment legally becomes late 30 days after the customer receives the invoice or the date the goods or services were delivered (if this is later).
+To protect businesses from late payment of commercial debts, there is a law that allows you to charge ‘Statutory Interest’ as covered under the Late Payment of Commercial Debts (Interest) Act 1998 (as amended) ‘The Act’ plus additional compensation.

 This act has two main purposes; to compensate creditors for the late payment of debts and to deter late payment.
 It only applies to the supply of goods and/or services that were purchased for commercial purposes and where there is no provision for interest in your Terms of Business.

-Under The Act businesses are able to claim interest, compensation and their reasonable cost of collecting debt where these exceed the compensation for invoices that are not paid on time.
+Under The Act businesses are able to issue a later payment demand and claim interest, compensation and their reasonable cost of collecting debt where these exceed the compensation for invoices that are not paid on time.